jarvisteach/appJar/docs/mkdocs/docs/inputWidgets.md

 # Input Widgets
 ----
-In a GUI, the fillings are known as **widgets**.
-There are lots of different widgets to choose from, each suited to a specific task.

-Nearly every widget needs a **TITLE**.
-This is a unique name for the widget, so that later you can get information from that widget, or change it.
+Input widgets are used for capturing user interactions, either by cicking, typing or dragging.

-Nearly all widgets in appJar provide the same three functions:
+They usually provide three functions:

-* (Always) - **ADD** a widget (with a unique title) - this creates the widget
+* **ADD** - this creates the widget
-* (Often) - **GET** the widget (using its unique title) - this gets the contents of the widget (usually done in a function)
+* **GET** - this gets the contents/state of the widget
-* (Sometimes) - **SET** the widget (using its unique title) - this changes what's in the widget
+* **SET** - this changes what's in the widget

-On top of these, there is a common set of functions for [changing widgets](pythonWidgetOptions.md).
-As well as some specialist functions, unique to each widget (see below).
+As well as options to change the way they [look/act](pythonWidgetOptions.md).

-##Auto-Labelled Widgets
-___

-It's possible to automatically include a *label* alongside some of widgets below.
-Both the label and widget will be placed in the same grid space.
-Simply add the word `Label` to the command when adding the widget:

-* `.addLabelEntry(title)`
-* `.addLabelNumericEntry(title)`
-* `.addLabelSecretEntry(title)`
-* `.addLabelAutoEntry(title, words)`
-* `.addLabelScale(title)`
-* `.addLabelOptionBox(title, values)`
-* `.addLabelTickOptionBox(title, values)`
-* `.addLabelSpinBox(title, values)`
-* `.addLabelSpinBoxRange(title, from, to)`

-See the relevant section for a description of what the widget does.
+For each of the above to work, we need to know which widget you are referring to - so every widget gets a **unique title**.

+If you want your input widget to have a label, there are some [auto-label functions](#auto-labelled-widgets)

 ##Entry
 ____
-Entries are used to capture input from the user.
+Entries are used to capture typed input from the user.
 They take a single parameter - a title.

 There are five special-case Entries:

-* NumericEntry - this only allows numbers to be typed in - always returns a float (None if empty).
+* **NumericEntry** - this only allows numbers to be typed in - always returns a float (None if empty).
-* SecretEntry - this will show stars, instead of the letters typed - useful for capturing passwords.
+* **SecretEntry** - this will show stars, instead of the letters typed - useful for capturing passwords.
-* AutoEntry - this takes a list of words to provide auto-completion.
+* **AutoEntry** - this takes a list of words to provide auto-completion.
-* ValidationEntry - can be set to valid/invalid/waiting - will colour the border green/red/black and show a ✔/✖/★
+* **ValidationEntry** - can be set to valid/invalid/waiting - will colour the border green/red/black and show a ✔/✖/★
-* FileEntry/DirectoryEntry - provides a button to select a file/directory and auto-populates the Entry
+* **FileEntry/DirectoryEntry** - provides a button to select a file/directory and auto-populates the Entry

 ![Entries](img/1_entries.png)